 11 stunning coastal walks in St Ives, Cornwall

-St Ives is a truly special coastal town, built upon a spit of land that stretches out into the sea.
-This unique geography means the town is surrounded by stunning golden, sandy beaches on three sides.
+St Ives is a truly special coastal town, surrounded by stunning golden, sandy beaches on three sides and features a headland with breathtaking views out over the bay.

 None